 Being Dehydrated Is As Dangerous As Being Drunk

-When you’re dehydrated, you’re more prone to irritability and fatigue.
+At the beginning stage of dehydration, you’re more prone to irritability and fatigue.
 Your cognitive functions, including your ability to concentrate also take a hit, and this can have serious ramifications if you’re behind the wheel.

 According to a recent study published in the journal Physiology and Behavior,10 dehydrated drivers made twice the amount of errors during a two-hour drive compared to hydrated drivers.
 Remarkably, this is similar to driving drunk!